Synod of Bishops in the Catholic Church

 The papal Synod of Bishops is permanent, even when not in session.
 Periodically, it holds assemblies, which are either general, if called to consider matters directly concerning the universal Church, or special, if called for problems of a particular geographical area.
 The general assemblies are either ordinary (held at fixed intervals) or extraordinary (held to treat of some urgent matter).

 The papal Synod of Bishops also has a permanent secretariat headquartered in Rome but not part of the Roman Curia.
 Pope Francis greatly increased both the authority and influence of the Synod in September 2018.

+Distinction from synods of bishops in Eastern Catholic Churches and Holy Synods

+In addition, each 'Eastern Catholic' patriarchal church and each major archiepiscopal church has its own synod of bishops.
+The Code of Canons of the Eastern Churches makes mention 115 times of the "synod of bishops" in this sense and only once (in canon 46) mentions the Synod of Bishops that the pope convokes.

+Unlike the (latin or papal) Synod of Bishops, which normally assists the pope only by offering advice, these Eastern Church synods of bishops are competent, and exclusively so, to make laws for the entire sui iuris (autonomous) church that each governs.
+In the latin tradition and law, on the other hand, the Synod is convened by the Pope and is primarily a method of delivering assistance to him in his supreme office, rather than a governing body in itself, or from which the principal church leader derives authority.